 Roy Smalley, III, Chairman

 Baseball is in Roy’s blood.
 An All-American at USC, he followed that up with 13 Major League seasons including 9 with the Minnesota Twins and 2+ with the New York Yankees.
 Career highlights include the Twins 1987 World Championship and starting at shortstop in the 1979 All-Star game.
-Following retirement from the game, Roy served as the Executive Director of the 1991 International Special Olympics, is a baseball analyst on ESPN’s “Baseball Tonight”.
+Following retirement from the game, Roy served as the Executive Director of the 1991 International Special Olympics and was a baseball analyst on ESPN’s “Baseball Tonight”.
 Roy was also inducted into the USC Hall of Fame and the college baseball Hall of Fame.
 Currently, Roy is an analyst for Twins broadcasts on Fox Sports North.
-He and his wife, Christine, have three grown children and has four grandchildren.
+He and his wife, Christine, have three grown children and four grandchildren.